Antioxidants

 Potential side effects & who should avoid it

-Cosmetic-grade tocopherol at low concentrations is well-tolerated.
-Pure vitamin E oil is a known cause of contact dermatitis in sensitive skin and can trigger breakouts in oily and acne-prone users.
-Do not pierce vitamin E capsules and apply directly to facial skin — that's the most common cause of vitamin-E-related skin reactions.
+Cosmetic-grade tocopherol at low concentrations is generally well-tolerated.
+Pure vitamin E oil is one of the more frequently reported causes of cosmetic contact dermatitis and can trigger congestion in oily and acne-prone users.
+Reactions to capsule oil applied directly to facial skin are the most common pattern in the dermatology literature.

 Best for